 New campaigns created in Remarkety since March 2019 will automatically use the new editor.
 If you want to convert an existing campaign to use the new editor, please see our Template Migration Guide.

 When building a template in the new editor, you create rows of content, and populate them with content blocks.
-A row can contain one to four columns, and each column can contain an unlimited number of blocks.
+A row can contain one to six columns, and each column can contain an unlimited number of blocks.
 Simple blocks can contain a single image, formatted text or a single button.
 More complex blocks can include a video link, social links, separators, and even your own custom HTML.

 Rows, Columns and Content Blocks